Jmacker/OpenWRT-RaspberryPi4/README.md

 # OpenWRT-RaspberryPi4
-Builde OpenWRT for RaspberryPi4 use github action
+Builde OpenWRT for RaspberryPi4 use github action 方法